ArturJanik/another-simple-validator/README.md

       }
     },
     {
-      // radio buttons do not accept any validators except for 'required' option
+      // radio buttons and checkboxes do not accept any validators except for 'required' option
       selector: 'radiogroup',
       options: {
         type: 'radio',                  // for radio buttons it is required to pass 'type' option